Tender and moist homemade vanilla almond cupcakes topped with creamy white chocolate frosting. A truly elegant treat for the most special day.

 - Frost the cooled cupcakes.
 I used a Wilton 1M swirl piping tip to pipe the frosting.

 - Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Decorate/assemble cupcakes immediately before serving.
 Leftover cupcakes keep well covered tightly at room temperature or in the refrigerator for 3 days.
 Frosted or unfrosted cupcakes can be frozen up to 2–3 months.
 Thaw overnight in the refrigerator.

 - Mini Cupcakes: For around 32 mini cupcakes, line mini cupcake pans with liners or spray with nonstick spray.
 Prepare cupcakes and frosting as directed.
 Bake mini cupcakes for 12–13 minutes or until a toothpick inserted in the center comes out clean.

 - Milk: Buttermilk provides wonderful flavor and moisture, but you can use whole milk in a pinch.
 If needed, lower fat or nondairy milks work too, but the cupcakes won’t taste as moist or rich.

 - White Chocolate: Do not use white chocolate morsels in this frosting.
-Use pure white chocolate, such as Ghirardelli, Lindt, or Baker’s brand.
+Use pure white chocolate, sold in bars, such as Ghirardelli, Lindt, or Baker’s brands.

-- Heavy Cream: For the frosting, milk or half-and-half are OK to use instead of heavy cream.
+- Heavy Cream: For the frosting, milk is ok to use instead of heavy cream.
 However, I strongly recommend heavy cream for the creamiest texture.